Mexico Tourist Visa

 - Mexico City: The capital of Mexico, it is a cultural hub with a rich history, an art scene, and delicious food.

-- Puerto Vallarta: Located on the Pacific Coast, it is a charming coastal town with beautiful beaches, cobblestone streets, and stunning ocean views.
+- Puerto Vallarta: A charming coastal town on the Pacific Coast with beautiful beaches, cobblestone streets, and stunning ocean views.

 - Tulum: A popular ecotourism destination known for its white-sand beaches, crystal-clear cenotes, and ancient Mayan ruins.